puppeteer/puppeteer/docs/api/puppeteer.frame.md

 # Frame class

+Represents a DOM frame.

+To understand frames, you can think of frames as `<iframe>` elements.
+Just like iframes, frames can be nested, and when JavaScript is executed in a frame, the JavaScript does not effect frames inside the ambient frame the JavaScript executes in.

-### Signature:
+### Signature

 ```typescript
 export declare abstract class Frame extends EventEmitter<FrameEvents>
 ```

 **Extends:** [EventEmitter](./puppeteer.eventemitter.md)&lt;[FrameEvents](./puppeteer.frameevents.md)&gt;

-Represents a DOM frame.

-To understand frames, you can think of frames as `<iframe>` elements.
-Just like iframes, frames can be nested, and when JavaScript is executed in a frame, the JavaScript does not effect frames inside the ambient frame the JavaScript executes in.

 ## Remarks